 How much money should I bring?

-Budget: This journey includes all of your accommodation, transportation, course fees, entrance fees and most meals from the time you leave the Tapee Hotel on February 25th through 1 PM on March 4th.
-We suggest that you budget about $100 to pay for gifts, massage treatments, and tips.
+Budget: This journey includes all of your accommodation, transportation, course fees, entrance fees and most meals from the time you leave the Surat Thani Airport on February 23rd through 12 PM on March 2nd.
+We suggest that you budget about $100 to pay for gifts and souvenirs from the store.

 Do I need a visa?